ETO is a manufacturing process where the customer specifies what they want, and the manufacturing company designs and makes it.

 The engineer will move to step four if the customer approves the design.
 If not, the engineer will change the design based on the customer’s feedback.

-The design is forwarded to the manufacturing team.
+Forwarding design to the manufacturing team

 The manufacturing team will also do an automated production scheduling for producing the product, considering how long it will take to make each component and assemble the product.